connerCpowell/HiCOrient/README.md

 # HiCOrient

-<b>HiCOrient</b> is a tool that uses HiC chromatin interaction data to orient a collection of ordered scaffolds.
-The process of achieving a
-chromosome scale assembly from a draft assembly often involves 3 steps:
+__HiCOrient__ is a tool that uses HiC chromatin interaction data to orient a collection of ordered scaffolds.
+The process of achieving a chromosome scale assembly from a draft assembly often involves 3 steps:

 1. Clustering of scaffolds into pseudo molecules/chromosomes